Trust Accounts

 All practising lawyers are required to report annually on their involvement with trust accounts.

-Practising lawyers or law firms operating one or more general trust accounts must submit a trust account report to the Society’s Executive Director annually by March 31 and submit an accountant’s report annually by March 31.
+Practising lawyers or law firms operating one or more general trust accounts must submit a trust account report to the Society’s Chief Executive Officer annually by March 31 and submit an accountant’s report annually by March 31.

 FAQs Guidance for Old Trust Balances